Kintyre/ksconf/INSTALL.md

 #### Install ksconf system-wide (requires admin access)

+This is the absolute easiest install method where 'ksconf' is avaible to all users on the system but it requires root acess.

-On Windows, run these commands from an Administrator session.
-On Mac or Linux, simply run the install with "sudo", aka `sudo pip install .`
+On Windows, run these commands from an Administrator console.
+On Mac or Linux, simply run the final install command with "sudo", aka `sudo pip install .`

     git clone https://github.com/Kintyre/ksconf.git
     cd ksconf